Importance of high availability in ESB

 - Reliability – Information is distributed across the grid, making it both more reliable and safer in times of failure.

-Mule ESB Enterprise provides reliable, scalable and easy to manage clustering to ensure high availability for all mission critical applications.
-Using an active/active model, it ensures continual service without lose of scalability.
-(Note: Mule High Availability is available only with Platinum Support subscriptions).
+Mule as an ESB provides reliable, scalable and easy to manage clustering to ensure high availability for all mission-critical applications.
+Using an active/active model, it ensures continual service without loss of scalability.

 Mule clusters are built on Mule’s in-memory data grid, enabling all instances to run the same applications and load balance between them while maintaining transient state information.
 Should any Mule instance experience an outage, the other nodes immediately pick up the load with no service interruption.